rizvee/WooAdvancePay/readme.txt

 - Offer locality-based delivery charge options.
 - Easy integration with WooCommerce checkout.
 - Customizable with Tailwind CSS for a sleek design.
+- Conditional application: WooAdvancePay applies only when customers choose cash on delivery.
+- Location-based: It applies to to certain selected areas.

 == Installation ==
 1. Upload the 'woo-advance-pay' folder to the '/wp-content/plugins/' directory.